GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex14_gene_annotation_part2.md

 |bin_8|19|d__Bacteria;p__Desulfobacterota_A;c__Desulfovibrionia;o__Desulfovibrionales;f__Desulfovibrionaceae;g__Desulfovibrio;s__|99.41|0|2 present|bin_8, (3744, 5289)|bin_8, (379, 3300)|57|med|
 |bin_9|1|d__Bacteria;p__Planctomycetota;c__Brocadiae;o__Brocadiales;f__Brocadiaceae;g__;s__|97.8|1.65|bin_9, (1066028, 1066130)|bin_9, (1069811, 1071397)|bin_9, (1066309, 1069302)|46|high|

-To finish, we visualize the .HTML file produced by double-clicking on it on our *Jupyter* lab notebook.
+To finish, we visualize the *Product*, an .HTML file produced in the Distillation step, by double-clicking on it on our *Jupyter* lab notebook.
+The *Product* has three primary parts:

+1. Central metabolism pathways coverage.
+Completion of pathways is based on the structure of KEGG modules, with the pathway coverage calculated as the percent of steps with at least one gene present.
+2. Electron Transport Chain component completion

 ![](https://github.com/mcastudillo/MAG-annotation-with-DRAM/blob/main/figures/DRAM_product_1.png)

+3. Presence of specific functions.
 ![](https://github.com/mcastudillo/MAG-annotation-with-DRAM/blob/main/figures/DRAM_product_2.png)
 ![](https://github.com/mcastudillo/MAG-annotation-with-DRAM/blob/main/figures/DRAM_product_3.png)

 ---